PUBLISHED on

 Advancing Predictive Maintenance (APM) systems utilize vibration and current consumption data to detect anomalies, effectively capturing various motor defects.
 With a range of advanced features, customers can effortlessly collect data, train models, and deploy them autonomously.
 The system is highly implementable and enables customers to remotely monitor the motor’s condition, ensuring seamless tracking of its performance.

-To address the market needs, ITRVN has incorporated Tiny Machine Learning (TinyML) into the development of their algorithms.
+To address the market needs, ITR has incorporated Tiny Machine Learning (TinyML) into the development of their algorithms.
 This allows the anomaly detection algorithms to run directly on single board computers, which can be attached directly to the motors of machines.
-ITRVN’s system eliminates the need for streaming sensor data to the cloud, avoiding bandwidth waste and the strain on storage resources and server processing capabilities.
+ITR’s system eliminates the need for streaming sensor data to the cloud, avoiding bandwidth waste and the strain on storage resources and server processing capabilities.
 Customers can simply deploy this system using Serverless services.

 Conclusion